yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Exit criteria:

--  Verify that queues are drained and that orders are processed before completing this task.
+-  Verify that queues are drained and that orders are processed before completing this task

 ### Task 6: Determine the performance variations among the different load tests

 In this task, you will find out how each load test performed and plot the result.

-> **Note**: This step is out of scope and is shown here only to complete the picture.
+> **Note**: This step is out of scope and is shown here only to complete the picture

 #### Tasks to complete:

-1. Using the Service Fabric Web API Swagger UI, please issue a GET request against /api/orders/stats.
+1. Using the Service Fabric Web API Swagger UI, please issue a GET request against /api/orders/stats

-2. Scale out the VMs count to 10 in your cluster, and repeat Tasks 1, 3, 4, and 5.
+2. Scale out the VMs count to 10 in your cluster, and repeat Tasks 1, 3, 4, and 5

-3. Produce an Excel sheet from the data you collected.
+3. Produce an Excel sheet from the data you collected

 #### Exit criteria: